Biden tells Griner’s wife he’s working to get her home

 Griner is in the midst of a trial in Russia that began last week after she was arrested on Feb.
 17 on charges of possessing cannabis oil while returning to play for her Russian team.
 The trial is scheduled to resume Thursday.

-Fewer than 1% of defendants in Russian criminal cases are acquitted, and unlike in U.S. courts, acquittals can be overturned.
+Fewer than 1% of defendants in Russian criminal cases are acquitted and, unlike in U.S. courts, acquittals can be overturned.

-Cherelle Griner told “CBS Mornings” in an interview Tuesday that it was “disheartening” to her that she had yet to hear from Biden during Brittney Griner’s detention.
+Cherelle Griner told “CBS Mornings” in an interview Tuesday that it was “disheartening” to her that she had yet to hear from Biden during her wife’s detention.

+White House press secretary Karine Jean-Pierre was asked repeatedly about Griner during her daily briefing Tuesday.
+She said Biden read the letter, but would not describe his reaction, other than to say, “This is very personal to him.”

+Jean-Pierre did not say whether there were plans for Biden to speak with Griner’s family, but noted that National Security Adviser Jake Sullivan and Secretary of State Antony Blinken both recently had spoken to Griner’s wife.